Carpathian Campaign: Casualties and losses

 The trophies of the Central Powers during the Carpathian operation were more modest: 308 officers and 105,383 soldiers of the Russian army were captured, 128 machine guns and 11 guns were captured.
-Taking into account the data on the captured, the number of dead, due to the missing, who were not among the prisoners, may increase in the ranks of the Russian army to 623 officers and 99,136 soldiers, in the ranks of the Austro-Hungarian army, up to 964-1,280 officers and 87,190 - 98,797 soldiers, in the German troops - up to 153 officers and 7,383 soldiers.
+Taking into account the data on the captured, the number of dead, due to the missing, who were not among the prisoners, may increase in the ranks of the Russian army to 623 officers and 99,136 soldiers, in the ranks of the Austro-Hungarian army, up to 964-1,280 officers and 87,190–98,797 soldiers, in the German troops—up to 153 officers and 7,383 soldiers.

 War crimes

 The fighting in the Carpathians became a tragedy for the local population as well.
 After the reconquest of Bukovina, the Austro-Hungarian military authorities established a strict martial law regime.
 The entire population was subject to re-registration, special military passes were introduced that restricted freedom of movement, and special food tariffs were introduced.
 Repressions began against those who collaborated with the Russians.

 The Russian side also carried out repressions against the local population, which, from January 1915, assumed a nationally directed and massive character.
-February 4, 1915, the Supreme Commander-in-Chief, General of the Cavalry, Grand Duke Nikolai Nikolayevich ordered "starting from Bukovina, the Jews should be evicted following the retreating enemy and hostages should be taken from among the most prosperous and occupying public or other positions of the Jews."
+On February 4, 1915, the Supreme Commander-in-Chief, General of the Cavalry, Grand Duke Nikolai Nikolayevich ordered "starting from Bukovina, the Jews should be evicted following the retreating enemy and hostages should be taken from among the most prosperous and occupying public or other positions of the Jews."
 The hostages were sent in custody to the Kyiv province.
 Fulfilling this instruction, the commander-in-chief of the armies of the South-Western Front, N. Ivanov, ordered the Jews to be evicted deep into Russia no closer than two hundred miles from the army headquarters.

 The inconsistency of such instructions caused a great deal of correspondence between the headquarters of the armies and the Southwestern Front.
 On March 5, confirmation came from the Chief of Staff of the Supreme Commander General of Infantry Nikolai Yanushkevich: “The Jewish population, without distinction of sex and age, in the combat area should be evicted towards the enemy.
 The areas occupied by the rear units of the army must be cleared of all suspicious and unreliable persons.
 Regardless of this, in the last places, hostages should be taken from among those who enjoy influence.